BlackArsenic88/agriculture/README.md

 # Acknowledgements🙏
 - USDA National Agricultural Statistics Service (NASS) for providing the primary data.
-- Open-source community for libraries and tools that make reproducible research possible.
 - Researchers and policymakers who continue to advance agricultural insights and food security.
+- The open-source community for libraries and tools that make reproducible research possible.
 - Inspiration from industry leaders in AI/ML models
 - I am grateful.
 Thank you!